 There is a genetic link to migraine.
 A family history of migraine or ocular migraine increases your chances of having them.

-Migraine has been linked to the female hormone estrogen.
+Migraines have been linked to the hormone estrogen.
 Estrogen controls chemicals in the brain that affect the sensation of pain.
 In women, hormones fluctuate due to the menstrual cycle, pregnancy, and menopause.
 Hormone levels are also affected by oral contraceptives and hormone replacement therapies.

-Many people are able to identify migraine triggers, but research has shown that it is more likely a combination of factors that trigger migraine.
-Triggers vary from person to person and include:
+Many people are able to identify individual migraine triggers, but research has shown that it is more likely a combination of factors that trigger migraine.
+Triggers vary from person to person and may include:

 - bright lights